splorp/newtontalk-faq/newtontalk-faq.md

 If someone posts something with which you are in particular agreement, that’s great.
 You should not, however, follow up to the list with a post containing no more than “Me too!” or “Right on, brother!”
 If you have something of substance to add to the discussion, then by all means do so, but if you simply wish to express a simple agreement, then do it in private mail.

-Refer to the next section, [Mailing List Conduct & Policies](#mailing-list-conduct--policies), for additional posting guidelines.
+Refer to the next section, [Mailing List Content Guidelines](#mailing-list-content-guidelines), for additional posting guidelines.

-## Mailing List Conduct & Policies
+## Mailing List Content Guidelines

 #### Commercial Announcements & Items For Sale